konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 ## Synchro

 An evolution of traditional fusion was, the distinct from fusion summon,
-{% include yugipedia.html  page='Contact Fusion' %}, a  type of built-in
+{%  include  yugipedia page='Contact  Fusion'  %},  a type  of  built-in special summon.
-special summon.
 Requiring  only the appropriate card in  the extra deck and monsters on the field, it  can be considered a precursor to _synchro summon_.

-A {%  include yugipedia.html  page='Synchro Monster'  %} can  be synchro
-summoned from the extra deck by sending one _Tuner_ monster and a number of  other monsters  to the  graveyard if  their sum  (tuner and  others) equals the  synchro monster's  level.
+A {% include yugipedia page='Synchro Monster' %} can be synchro summoned from the extra deck by sending one _Tuner_ monster and a number of other monsters to  the graveyard if  their sum  (tuner and others)  equals the synchro monster's level.
 Some synchro monsters require a specific Tuner monster.
 The requirements for each  are written in the card description text.
-Although summoning  is normally  done in  main phase, some  cards have effects  that allow  summoning to take  place at time other than summoner's main phase when the {% include yugipedia.html page='game state' %} is open.
+Although  summoning is  normally done in  main phase,  some cards have  effects that  allow summoning  to take  place at  time other  than summoner's main phase when the {% include yugipedia page='game state' %}
+is open.

 Synchro-centric decks  utilize numerous monsters for  rapid power taking advantage of their summoning method.
 Though powerful they aren't simple